 Agriculture

-other ecological and socio- economic contexts, pressures to earn foreign exchange, and the
+socio- economic contexts, pressures to earn foreign exchange, and

-traditional agriculture in many low-income countries.
-These disturbances have led to various
+agriculture in many low-income countries.
+These disturbances have

 Mineral extraction